ublue-os/website/docs/images/bluefin/developer-experience.md

 ## Features

+Bluefin offers four "default" developer workflows.
+Since development is not dependant on the operating system image, you can use whatever you want.

 ### Visual Studio Code

 [Visual Studio Code](https://code.visualstudio.com/) is included on the image to facilitate local development.
 It comes configured for usage with devcontainers and Podman via a small [default configuration file](https://github.com/ublue-os/bluefin/blob/main/dx/usr/etc/skel.d/.config/Code/User/settings.json).